FAQs for Officials

 2. The Acme Thunder is strongly recommended.
 The FOX 40 pealess whistle is not the appropriate pitch for indoor ice hockey.

-Hockey Canada requires all officials to be certified each season.
-Only certified and registered officials can participate in games sanctioned by Hockey Canada, HEO/HEO Minor, and its member associations.
+Hockey Canada requires all officials to be registered each season.
+Only certified and registered officials can participate in games sanctioned by Hockey Canada, HEO and its member associations.
 By requiring officials to attend a clinic, Hockey Canada can ensure that all officials receive instruction in new rules and rule changes, while at the same time, refreshing officials’ knowledge of positioning and procedures.
 This also ensures that Hockey Canada can provide insurance coverage to its participants in all sanctioned games.
 Level 1, 2, and 3 officials are required to attend a clinic (either in person or online) every year.
 High Performance and National High Performance officials are required to attend a clinic every second year, in a rule change year.
 These officials will still be required to register each season.

 Check the website for the clinic in your area or the appropriate online clinic.
 You will need to click on the clinic and follow the on-screen instructions to register for the clinic you wish to attend.
 Clinic planners need to know how many people will be attending to ensure enough materials and rulebooks are available.
 Some districts may cap the number of officials on their roster.
 Do not expect to go to the facility the day of the clinic and be accepted – please pre-register!